 Combined modality treatment (meaning surgery and radiation) is very valuable in controlling sarcomas and clinical trials have established the benefits of radiotherapy including limb preservation, the avoidance of disfiguring surgery, and increased local tumor control preventing a second surgery and improving overall survival.
 However, combined modality therapy involves significant risks, with complications affecting up to a third of patients.
 These include problems with wound healing, fibrosis of the skin, muscle weakness, joint stiffness, and edema (swelling).
 These wound complications may necessitate reoperation or amputation.

 There is a growing emphasis on functional outcomes and quality of life in sarcoma patients.
 Proton therapy offers an innovative new approach to achieve these goals.
-As of 2008, there are 26 proton therapy centers in the world; however, only 4 centers in the United States, including the University of Florida Proton Therapy Institute (UFPTI), are fitted with the gantry systems necessary to address the diverse anatomical presentation of sarcoma.
+As of 2020 there are 80 proton therapy centers in the world, including 35 centers in the United States – the University of Florida Health Proton Therapy Institute among them – fitted with the gantry systems necessary to address the diverse anatomical presentation of sarcoma.
 Due to unique physical characteristics of protons which cause them to stop within tissue, proton therapy can provide highly conformal radiation with minimal or no dose to normal organs.
 For instance, when a sarcoma is located in the abdomen or retroperitoneum, proton therapy may be utilized to save kidneys from the damaging effects of radiation.
 If the intestines can be avoided, there is less nausea during treatment.

 The advantages of using proton therapy to spare normal tissue extend to tumors unsuitable for surgery.
 In sarcomas arising from or near the spine, complete resection is often a challenge.
 Delivery of an adequate radiation dose is limited by surrounding radiation-sensitive normal tissues, including the spinal cord, intestines, lungs, heart, and kidneys.
 For example, in a tumor abutting the spinal cord, the clinician is often forced to balance inadequate local control with the unacceptable risk of serious side effects.
 The precise dose delivery of proton therapy is ideal for this situation.